CliMA/ClimaArtifacts/soil_ic_2008_50m/README.md

 approximately 0.2x0.2 degrees resolution in the horizontal.

 We obtain this data by first running the ClimaLand model, forced by ERA5 data from 2008, for two years continuously.
+The script to do this is:
+ClimaLand.jl/experiments/long_runs/snowy_land.jl.
 The output saved from this via monthly diagnostics is used as input for the `create_artifacts.jl` script.

 Assume that this monthly diagnostic data is in the directory `filedir`.